georgeadamson/json-transformer/README.md

 ### Config options

-You can override any default config option(s) by supplying values in a map like this one:
+You can override any default config option(s) by supplying a map of one or more key:value pairs like this:

 ```js
 var config = {